DevExpress-Examples/reporting-blazor-email-report/README.md

 This example uses the [Mailkit](https://mimekit.net/docs/html/Introduction.htm) library to send an email from our Native Blazor Report Viewer.

-The **Send Email** button in the Viewer’s toolbar opens a **Send Email** dialog ([DxPopup](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxPopup)).
+The **Send Email** button in the Viewer’s toolbar opens the **Send Email** dialog ([DxPopup](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxPopup)).
 In the dialog,  you can specify the list of recipients, subject, attachment, and body.
 Click the Send button to send the report with the specified settings:

 ![Report Viewer - Send Email Window](images/send-email-window.png)